California Medical Malpractice Insurance

 Aftermath of MICRA in California

-MICRA was successful in its intention to regulate and stabilize the medmal marketplace, benefitting patients and doctors alike.
-The decade following the enactment of MICRA was seen as the most profitable for liability insurance, causing California to become an example for tort reform in other states.
-When the 2000s hit, loss ratios and premiums began to increase again, forcing 1/3 of the policy-writing insurance companies to leave the marketplace.
+MICRA was successful in regulating and stabilizing the medical malpractice marketplace, benefitting patients and doctors alike.
+The decade following the enactment of MICRA was both profitable for liability insurance companies and a time of declining premium costs for doctors, causing California to become a model for tort reform in other states.
+In the early 2000s loss ratios and premiums began to increase again, forcing 1/3 of the insurance companies that wrote policies in California to leave the marketplace.

-This change in the medmal insurance climate stemmed from a handful of factors.
-First, a very small amount of companies were writing policies.
+This change in the market was traceable to several factors.
+First, a very small number of companies were writing policies.
 According to a report outlined by Dr. Dryoho, an acclaimed cosmetic surgeon from LA, the five largest carriers represented 71% of all practicing doctors in California.
 Secondly, jury verdicts continued to award increasingly large compensation for damages, despite the existence of MICRA.
 And third, the Cosmetic and Outpatient Surgery Patient Protection Act of 1999 made obtaining and maintaining insurance mandatory for almost all surgeons.
 Failure to maintain insurance coverage of $1-3 million could result in termination of a doctor's medical license.
-All of these factors working in tandem caused the price for malpractice insurance to naturally rise with the trends of diminishing supply and constant demand in the Californian market.
+All of these factors—economic, judicial, and legal, were working in tandem and causing the price of malpractice insurance to rise.

 California Medical Malpractice Insurance Market Today

-Despite the fluctuating trends in the years following MICRA, the California medical malpractice insurance market has become one of the most stable markets in the country.
+Despite past fluctuations in the market, the California medical malpractice insurance market has become one of the most stable markets in the country.
 In July of 2011, seven of the carriers that make up the majority of the California medical malpractice insurance market filed for rate decreases ranging from 1.35% to 19%, including the state's largest carrier at 7.31%.
-This competitive environment and stable marketplace trends have attracted numerous carriers to California, offering physicians myriad options.
-These choices of liability insurance carrier types include: Admitted Carriers, Surplus Lines Carriers and Risk Retention Groups (RRG).
+This competitive environment combined with stable marketplace trends have attracted numerous carriers to California, offering physicians many options.

 The SIMPLEST way